bharatr21/text2sql/README.md

 ### Sample Questions

-Try these questions with the sample database:
+Try these questions with the NORP sample database:

-- "How many employees are there?"
+**Population & Demographics:**
+- "What was the population of California in 2020?"
+- "Which state had the highest population in 2020?"
-- "What is the average salary by department?"
+- "What is the population of Los Angeles County?"

-- "Show me all projects that are in progress"
+**Crime & Public Safety:**
+- "How many shooting incidents occurred in New York?"
-- "Who are the employees in Engineering?"
+- "Which state had the highest number of victims killed in shootings?"
+- "Get all criminal records from NYC where the crime classification is 'Felony'"
+- "How many incidents of Assault occurred in Manhattan?"

+**Social Issues:**
-- "What is the total budget for all departments?"
+- "What is the number of individuals experiencing homelessness in California?"
+- "Which counties have the highest poverty rates?"
+- "List the top 5 locations with the highest number of homeless individuals"

+**Correlational Analysis:**
+- "Compare the population of New York and Texas over the last three census years"
+- "Get the number of shooting incidents per 1 million residents in each state"
-- "Which projects have a budget over 500000?"
+- "Which areas with high homelessness rates also have high crime rates?"

 ## 🏗️ Architecture